courtneylknoth/IDPS-LAAD/inst/Intro.rmd

     + Limited to base `r` `Fisher Iris` dataset use only
 2. Select the appropriate features from the loaded dataset
     + All 5 base `r` `Fisher Iris` dataset features are utilized
+    + The `Species` feature has been one-hot encoded to new 3-features
 3. Split into training and test datasets
     + Base `r` `Fisher Iris` is automatically split into three subsets and subsequently split into _test_ and _training_ datasets
 4. Scale all subsets